My Take on Thailand

 Our next few days would be spent exploring Bangkok together.
 Sensory overload…there is no other way to describe it.
 We ate.
 We explored.
 We got Thai massages.
 We got blessed by a monk.
 That, my friends, is something I could never even dream up.

-It wasn’t until my group cheered for me to bite into a massive scorpion on Khao San Road that I realized how much of an impact these people were making on me.
+It wasn’t until my group cheered for me to bite into a massive scorpion on Khao San Road that I realised how much of an impact these people were making on me.
 They hadn’t known me but a few days and they were pushing me to live, to experience.

 Boating and Floating in Khao Sok

 Shortly after consuming my weight in Bangkok Pad Thai we started our trek to Khao Sok National Park.
 An overnight train (the best night of sleep I’ve ever had-no kidding) and a bus ride later we arrived in the park.
 Sound like a logistical nightmare to you?
 It sure sounded like one to me, but it proved to be the smoothest travel day.
-That was the first time I really took a step back to realize the work that goes into planning these trips.
+That was the first time I really took a step back to realise the work that goes into planning these trips.
 There is no way that I could have planned those logistics or found more entertaining travel companions on my own.

 The beauty of Khao Sok National Park was striking the moment I got out of our van.
 A landscape of impressive mountains and beautiful blue water met my gaze.
 We loaded up onto a long-tail boat and headed to our accommodation.
 On the way to our bungalows we even got to get out to go for a swim in the fresh water.
 Besides our group, there was not another person on the water.
 The secluded, private, off the beaten path feeling was such a contrast from the crazy streets of Bangkok.

-I didn’t know what to expect of “over-water bungalows” but my mind was blown.
+I didn’t know what to expect of “water bungalows” but my mind was blown.
 When our boat started to idle my eyes were fixed on a tiny community of little huts connected by boardwalks.
 I have never stayed in a place so unique in my life.
 It is easy to forget that you haven’t stepped on real land for hours.

-The bungalows provided us free time that allowed me to customize my experience.
+The bungalows provided us free time that allowed me to customise my experience.
 Personally I took to the free tubes and kayaks with my new friends, while some group members played card games or relaxed and read a book.
 We reconnected to reminisce on the day over dinner, followed by a boat trip to go monkey spotting.

 Life on Island Time in Koh Phangan